 U.N. curbs Golan patrols after peacekeepers seized: diplomats

-The seizure of the unarmed observers highlighted the vulnerability of the 1,000-strong U.N.
-Disengagement Observer Force (UNDOF), whose mission began in 1974, to the growing violence in Syria.
+The seizure of the unarmed observers, all Filipinos, highlighted the vulnerability of the 1,000-member U.N.
+Disengagement Observer Force to the growing violence in Syria.
+Diplomats in New York expressed concern that the future of UNDOF, whose mission began in 1974, may now be in doubt.

 It also heightened concern in Israel that Islamist rebels, separated from Israeli troops only by a toothless U.N. force, may be emboldened to end years of quiet maintained by President Bashar al-Assad and his father before him on the Golan front.